-We also randomly selected every 20th student on the student roster, for a total of 17 students, and reviewed the School's records for these students to determine whether the School maintained adequate documentation of the students' addresses and proof of their residence in each of the resident school districts.
+We also randomly selected 30 students from the October 2012 bill and reviewed the School's records for these students to determine whether the School maintained adequate documentation of the students' addresses and proof of their residence in each of the resident school districts.
 We found that the School maintained adequate supporting documentation for the students reviewed.
-Furthermore, at the end of the fiscal year, the Finance Manager completes a reconciliation of amounts billed and collected.
-We reviewed his reconciliation for the 2011-12 school year and the reconciliation appeared reasonable.
+Furthermore, at the end of the fiscal year, the Director of Operations completes a reconciliation of amounts billed and collected.
+We reviewed his reconciliation for the 2011-12 school year and found it to be accurate.

-2 Article 56, Section 2856
+&lt;sup>2 Article 56, Section 2856

-3 FTE is the decimal expression of the enrollment of a student in a charter school compared to the length of the annual session of the charter school.
-A student who is enrolled for the full school year has FTE of 1.0, while a student who is enrolled for only half of the school year has an FTE of 0.50.
+&lt;sup>3 FTE is the decimal expression of the enrollment of a student in a charter school compared to the length of the annual session of the charter school.
+A student who is enrolled for the full school year has an FTE of 1.0, while a student who is enrolled for only half of the school year has an FTE of 0.5.